tardate/LittleArduinoProjects/README.md

 ### Servo Motor

 * [ServoTest](./playground/ServoTest) - test the positioning accuracy of a servo motor driven by an Arduino
+* [RelayModuleTest](./playground/RelayModuleTest) - quick test of a common relay board to switch a motor under Arduino control

 ### Stepper Motor Control